MadameArchitect/MartialArts/Bibliography-w-Annotation.md

+# Reference list

-Reference listElahi, J., Mangal, R.K., Stead, T.S. and Ganti, L. (2024).
+Elahi, J., Mangal, R.K., Stead, T.S. and Ganti, L. (2024).
 A nationwide analysis of upper extremity injuries in martial arts.
 Orthopedic Reviews, [online] 16. doi:https://doi.org/10.52965/001c.116363 Overview:
 This study investigates the prevalence of upper extremity injuries associated with martial arts equipment using data from the National Electronic Injury Surveillance System (NEISS) over a ten-year period (2013-2022).
 It aims to enhance the understanding of injury trends within martial arts to better inform equipment design, healthcare provider knowledge, and risk mitigation strategies.

 Methodology: